 Additionally, the indentures governing our high yield debt contain information requirements and events of default and certain restrictive covenants.
 The events of default under the Charter Holdings notes include a cross-default to acceleration of, or failure to pay when due any scheduled payment of principal in respect of, any indebtedness of Charter Holdings, Charter Capital or any of our restricted subsidiaries having an outstanding principal amount in excess of \$100 million.
 As a result, an event of default related to the failure to make a principal payment when due or the acceleration of the indebtedness under the credit facilities of our subsidiaries or the Avalon and Renaissance indentures could cause a cross-default under the Charter Holdings indentures.
-See "-- Certain Trends and Uncertainties -- Acceleration of Indebtedness of Subsidiaries" and "-- Certain Trends and Uncertainties -- Restrictive Covenants."
+See "-- Certain Trends and Uncertainties -- Acceleration of Uncertainties -- Restrictive Covenants."